rashmithashamanthula/Predicting-the-Popularity-of-Music-Records/README.md

 therefore unprofitable.
 Knowing the competitive nature of the recording industry, record companies face the fundamental decision problem of which musical releases to support to maximize their financial success.
-How can we use analytics to predict the popularity of a song?
-In this assignment, we challenge ourselves to predict whether a song will reach a spot in the Top 10 of the Billboard Hot 100 Chart.
-Taking an analytics approach, we aim to use information about a song's properties to predict its popularity.
+I used logistic regression to predict whether a song will reach a spot in the Top 10 of the Billboard Hot 100 Chart.
 The dataset consists of all songs which made it to the Top 10 of the Billboard Hot 100 Chart from 1990- 2010 plus a sample of additional songs that didn't make the Top 10.
 The variables included in the dataset either describe the artist or the song, or they are associated with the following song attributes: